Crowdfunding Rules: Summary of SEC’s Proposed Rules

 Crowdfunding Lawyer

 On October 23, 2013 the Securities and Exchange Commission (“SEC”) issued proposed regulations (“proposed rules”) to permit companies to offer and sell securities through crowdfunding as contemplated by Title III of the JOBS Act (“JOBS Act”).
 In sum, the purpose of the JOBS Act is to make it easier for startups and small businesses to raise capital from a wide range of potential investors and provide additional investment opportunities for investors.
-The SEC will seek public comment on the proposed rules for 90 days, which it will review and determine whether to adopt into the proposed rules.
+The SEC sought public comment on the proposed rules for 90 days.

 Investment Restrictions